wurdit/ffmpeg/README.md

 #  GIF-related tasks ffmpeg can do:

 1. Convert a video directly to a GIF with the default palette.
-2. Generate an optimized palette to be used in a second step to make a GIF.
+4. Convert a video (or part of one) to a GIF while using only every "Nth" frame (E.g., Every 3rd or 5th frame.)
 3. Convert ony a portion of a video to a GIF.
-4. Convert a video (or part of one) to a GIF while using only every "Nth" frame (3rd or 5th, etc.)
+2. Generate an optimized palette to be used in a second step to make a better looking GIF.
 5. Do any of the above while also cropping the video and/or resizing it to a specific size.
 7. Do any of the above using a video that's streamed off a website like YouTube or Twitch instead of having to download the whole thing.
     * I haven't actually tested Twitch yet, but it definitely works on YouTube if you know the actual raw video URL which youtube-dl can give you.